vensko/pint/README.md

  - **PINT_USER_AGENT** - Pint's user agent.

 # INI format
-The apps database is contained in a single %PINT_PACKAGES_FILE% file (packages.ini by default).
+The apps database is located in packages.ini (%PINT_PACKAGES_FILE%).
+This file is being overwritten upon every update and should never be edited automatically.
+Use a separate *packages.user.ini* (%PINT_PACKAGES_FILE_USER%) file for custom configuration.
 Each app is described in a separate section:
 ```
 [app-id]